PACC Pets Need You

 Bite History:

-• Incident Details: moderate bite to leg
+• Incident Details: Moderate bite to owner, progressive jumpy mouthy behavior.

 • Introductions: Keep initial introductions calm, controlled, and brief.
 Encourage visitors to avoid direct eye contact or reaching towards them until trust is built.